You cross every "T" and dot every "I" on your resume. You push "submit." Then, you wait.

 Let's jump in!

-Get a Custom Domain, and Build Your Site
+Get a Custom Domain, Hosting and Build Your Site

-The first step in creating your personal resume website is getting your own website or personal domain.
+The first step in creating your personal resume website is getting your own website or personal domain and hosting.

 Ideally, you should make your website address your name followed by ".com."
 However, this likely won't work if you have relatively common first and last names, as someone else has likely already snagged that website address.

 In this situation, you may want to include your middle initial, or you could include your particular job title at the end of your name: For example, "marybrownconsulting."

 A professional Web hosting company, like JaguarPC, can help you with the process of obtaining a domain and building a professional-looking resume website that works for you.

 Create a Compelling Homepage for Your Personal Resume Website

 Some job seekers create one-page sites, cut and paste their resume text onto these single pages, and call it day.

 However, we recommend that you have a site with multiple pages, beginning with a homepage.
 Otherwise, you'll miss out on many of the perks of having a resume website.